jinjintt89-cmyk/Friction-less-copy-and-paste/README.md

-I hope you like it, and that this project gets shipped :)
+I hope you like it, and also have a app (same thing).